ArmaAchilles/Achillite/README.md

 We have a list of tasks and bugs on our issue tracker on GitHub.
 Please comment on issues you want to contribute with, to avoid duplicating effort.

+If you want to add a new module, but are not confident with pull requests, just create an [issue](https://github.com/ArmaAchilles/Achillite/issues/new?labels=feature&template=new_module.md) and post the parameters for `ACL_fnc_registerModule`.
-To contribute something to Achillite, simply fork this repository and submit your pull requests for review by other collaborators.
+For general contributions to Achillite, simply fork this repository and submit your pull requests for review by other collaborators.
 Remember to add yourself to the [`AUTHORS.txt`](https://github.com/ArmaAchilles/Achillite/blob/main/AUTHORS.txt).

 ### Submitting Issues and Feature Requests